 Tax Freedom Day occurred on April 23.
 That's how long taxpayers worked to pay for all government revenue collected.

 FY 2017 spending was $3.982 trillion.
 Federal government spending has three components: discretionary, mandatory and interest on the debt.

-The chart below compares Obama's budget to Trump's amendment.
-It then shows what Congress enacted on May 1, 2017 compared to actual department spending.
+The chart below compares Obama's budget to Trump's amended version.
+It also shows the appropriations Congress enacted on May 1, 2017, compared to actual department spending.

 FY 2017 Budget: Obama Budget Request, Trump's Budget Request, Amount Enacted by Congress, Amount Spent by Agencies (in billions)